Ditectrev/DP-203/README.md

 - [ ] a column encryption key
 - [x] a security policy

-### HOTSPOT You need to design the partitions for the product sales transactions.
+### You need to design the partitions for the product sales transactions.
 The solution must meet the sales transaction dataset requirements.
 What should you include in the solution?

 ![Question 98](images/question98.jpg)